Manually configured checks

 checks = [ ( ["abc123", "def456"], "df", "/var", (80.0, 90.0) ),

-If you have more the a couple of hosts, then lists become inconveniant.
+If you have more than a couple of hosts, lists become inconvenient.
 Host tags are a much more powerful and yet simple way to specify groups of hosts.
-Tags are described in detail in an own article, so I will just give a simple example here.
+Tags are described in detail in its own article, so I will just give a simple example here.
 Lets assume, you want to configure a process check for /usr/sbin/ntpd on all Linux hosts.
 Then first tag all Linux hosts with some tag - let's say lnx - in all_hosts.
 Use a vertical bar to separate the tags and the hostname:

 all_hosts = [ "abc123|lnx", "def456|lnx", "xyz987|win", ]

 Now replace the list of hosts with a list of tags and append the keyword ALL_HOSTS.
-Without that keyword check_mk cannot know that you mean tags and not hostnames:
+For Check_MK ALL_HOSTS indicates that the first list denotes tags and not hostnames:

 checks = [ ( ["lnx"], ALL_HOSTS, "df", "/var", (80.0, 90.0) ), ]